upthebuzzard/upthebuzzard.github.io/_jekyll_notes/2017-02-15-using-jekyll-collections.md

 ```
 {% endraw %}

-Because I have quite a few collections, the default behaviour to list all them in the header was looking messy, so the \_sass/minima/\_layout.scss file was tweaked to always display the nav via the 'hamburger' view by commenting out the media query that only triggered the hamburger view for small screens:
+Because I have quite a few collections, the default behaviour to list all of them in the header was looking messy, so the \_sass/minima/\_layout.scss file was tweaked to always display the nav via the 'hamburger' view by commenting out the media query that only triggered the hamburger view for small screens:

 {% raw %}
 ```css